 - Be sure to place permanent, waterproof “Pets Inside” stickers on your front and back doors or windows to alert emergency workers that pets are in your home.
 If possible, list the number and types of animals in your household.
 Should you be unable to go home to retrieve your pets during a disaster, this sticker could help rescue workers find your pets in your house.
-You can get the special Merial sticker from your vet.

-- Find a Vet in Your Area
+- Find a veterinarian in your area

 - Start a buddy system with a neighbor.
 Ask him or her to check on your pet during a disaster if you are not home.
 Agree to do the same for him or her.
 Exchange information on veterinarians.